dimix/CocosStoryboard/README.md

 4. Use CocosViewControllerDelegate method (-cocosViewControllerSceneToRun:) of CocosViewController to load the main scene.
 5. Build and Run!

-You can inspirate by watching the CocosStoryboard project file: AppDelegate, MenuViewController and SceneViewController.
+You can inspirate by watching the CocosStoryboard project files: AppDelegate, MenuViewController and SceneViewController.

 ####Remember